Mansun: Little Kix (2000)

 Despite initially admitting that the album was "all about 'What do you want out of your life, what do you want out of a relationship?'
 And I didn't want to make another disillusioned, really dark record", and that "anyone who gets Little Kix knows it's a good album" Draper refused to tour or promote the album.
-"I Can Only Disappoint U" gave the band their biggest selling single to date and second highest charting single after "Legacy", but Draper's refusal to promote the album led to the album stalling at #14 in the charts.
+"I Can Only Disappoint U" gave the band their biggest selling single to date and second highest charting single after "Legacy", but Draper's refusal to promote the album led to the album stalling at No. 14 in the chart.
 He later admitted that whilst they were trying to make a "timeless record", he "just don't think we realised the record we were making until towards the end" and Chad also later stated that the album "just didn't sound like us because there was lots of keyboards".

 Several years following the split of the band, Draper claimed that he was demoted as the band's producer as the rest of the band were no longer comfortable with him producing and the label reportedly wanted to ensure the band didn't go off on another tangent as with Six, and was forced to work with an outside producer for the first time, stating that "the management wanted a soft rock album made behind my back for some reason and I got manipulated into releasing it" and that the band were "steamrollered into doing a commercial sounding 3rd album".